Shift Line Menu

 Minimum screen resolution: 1152 × 864

-A DAW or any other software environment with VST3 support.
+• The VST3 plugin (to be used in a DAW or any other software environment with VST3 support).

 For proper plugin operation, please install the latest version of Microsoft C++ redist library.